 As addressed, in Google’s point of view, Smart Goals collect information about a site’s best sessions, users, and top pages.
 For example, if you wanted to track the number of users in a specific duration, Smart Goals have covered your back.

-To get started, log into Google Analytics and proceed to click on Admin on the dashboard’s left panel.
+To get started, log into Google Analytics and click Admin on the dashboard’s left panel.

 The next page shows users, properties, and other information about your site.
-Select your desired property from the list and proceed to click on Goals as shown in the screenshot below.
+Select your desired property from the list and click on Goals, as shown in the screenshot below.

 Here, if you can see Smart Goals on the next page, click on it.
 In case the said option is not visible, you can proceed with the options being provided.